koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 ### 2.3.4.
 Using `signtool.exe` with AAX `wraptool.exe`

-Since PACE Eden SDK's wraptool utility uses signtool.exe as well, and ProTools on Windows expects .aax plugins to be signed with a whitelisted Microsoft certificate authority, wraptool needs to be adjusted in order to use the Azure Code Signing as well.
+Since PACE Eden SDK's wraptool utility uses signtool.exe as well, and ProTools on Windows expects .aax plugins to be signed with a whitelisted Microsoft certificate authority, wraptool needs to be adjusted in order to use the Azure Trusted Signing as well.

 Normally wraptool relies on either a certificate file and password (no longer possible due to HSM) or a sign id (HSM), with no apparent support for any other tools or options.
 Luckely wraptool just simply runs signtool with a bunch of arguments and the signtool location can even be specified.
 We use a signtool wrapper instead that injects all the necessary arguments, and this seems to work.